microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 model = transformers.BertForQuestionAnswering.from_pretrained(model_name)
 ```

 Once you have created or imported a trained model, how do you run it to perform inference?
-There are a number of different methods and frameworks that you can use to perform inference in PyTorch.
+Below we describe several approaches that you can use to perform inference in PyTorch.

+## Inference options

-## Inference with native PyTorch
+### Inference with native PyTorch

-If you are running in an environment that contains Python executables and libraries, you can run your application in native PyTorch.
+If you are not sensitive to performance or size and are running in an environment that contains Python executables and libraries, you can run your application in native PyTorch.

 Once you have your trained model, there are two methods that you (or your data science team) can use to save and load the model for inference: